PoPGRI/Race/pages/installation/aws.md

 ## Video Tutorial
 (A written tutorial is included after this video tutorial)

-<span style="color:red">Note that Step 1.8 (Setting a password for Ubuntu) is not included in this video tutorial.
+<span style="color:red">Note that Step 1.1 (Choose AMI) is outdated.
+Please review Step 1.1 and return to the video for Step 1.2.
+Additionally, Step 1.8 (Setting a password for Ubuntu) is not included in this video tutorial.
 After Step 1.7 (Review and Launch), please perform Step 1.8, and return to the video for Step 2 (GUI via NoMachine).</span>

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/nqaC1ZXb4H0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>